compsys-progtools/fall2025/resources/glossary.md

 path
 :  the "location" of a file or folder(directory) in a computer

+plumbing
+:  (git command type) the internal workings- a toolkit for a VCS

 pointer
 :  a variable that stores the address of another variable

+porcelain
+:  (git command type) the user friendly VCS

 pull (changes from a repository)
 :  download changes from a remote repository and update the local repository with these changes.